AwsAyyash/AwsAyyash/README.md

 <H1>About me 📌</H1>
-- 👋 Hi, I’m Aws Ayyash

--  I'm an undergraduate computer science student who is always motivated to develop my technical skills.
+- 👋 Hi, I’m Aws Ayyash and I'm an undergraduate computer science student who is always motivated to develop my technical skills.

 - 👀 I’m interested in backend development